Tony Francis (rugby league)

 Tony Francis (born 24 December 2002) is an Australian rugby league footballer who plays as a er for the Gold Coast Titans in the National Rugby League.

 Background

-Francis was born in Sydney and is of Tongan descent.
-He played his junior rugby league for the Canley Vale Kookas and attended Westfields Sports High School.
-In 2019, he moved to Queensland, where he attended Marsden State High School.
+Francis was born in Sydney, Australia.
+His father was born in France to Lebanese parents, and his mother was born in New Zealand of Tongan and Fijian descent.
+He played junior rugby league for the Canley Vale Kookas and attended Westfields Sports High School.
+In 2019, he moved to Queensland, where he attended Marsden State High School in Brisbane.

 Playing career

 Early career

 In 2018, Francis played for the Manly Sea Eagles in the Harold Matthews Cup, starting at and scoring a try in their Grand Final win over the Parramatta Eels.

 In 2021, after two years under contract with the Brisbane Broncos, Francis signed with the Gold Coast Titans.
 That year he played for the Burleigh Bears in the Hastings Deering Colts.

 On 17 September 2023, he scored a hat-trick for Burleigh in their Queensland Cup Grand Final loss to the Brisbane Tigers.
 On 13 October 2023, he re-signed with the Titans until the end of the 2025 season.
 On 22 October 2023, he represented Tonga A in their loss to New Zealand A.